 This course is designed to provide knowledge of the structure and function of the human body with an emphasis on normalcy.
 The interactions of all body systems in maintaining homeostasis will promote an understanding of the basic human needs necessary for health maintenance.
 Academic knowledge from life science core content as it relates to the human body (including anatomy and physiology) are included.
-There is a \$50 lab fee associated with this course.
+In order to move on in the Health Science pathway, students cannot receive a final grade lower than a C. There is a \$50 lab fee associated with this course.